luanillust/luanillustrates/_posts/2017-12-13-Hirokunoshima.md

 	</div>
 </div>

-Tiptoeing around the island, we made it up to this museum type building before making another  <a href="https://youtu.be/r0aMnYRRPZc?t=1m04s">U-Turn</a> back for the ferry.
+Tiptoeing around the minefield of poop caltrops, we made it up to this museum type building before making another  <a href="https://youtu.be/r0aMnYRRPZc?t=1m04s">U-Turn</a> back for the ferry.
 The island's attractions, barring the bunnies, seemed lacklustre and the wet weather didn't help us stay any longer.
 The rabbits though... they are so freaking adorable, especially the teeny-weeny babies.
-Every time I tried to photograph the little ones, one of the older bunnies would come up and try to hog the limelight :expressionless:.
+Annoyingly, every time I tried to photograph the little ones, the older bunnies would come up and try to hog the limelight :expressionless:.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P010/P010JPND1021.jpg" alt="lady in red coat reaches into backpack for food to feed bunnies">